 RELATED: 30 Best Braided Hairstyles for Women

 Coachella Celebrity-Approved Braids

-The first week of California 2016 festival brought us an enormous amount of hair, makeup and style inspiration with celebrities wearing tribal prints and chunky belts, face jewels and braided hair.
-Messy or neat braided hairstyles replaces flower crowns and other headpieces.
+The first week of California 2016 festival brought us an enormous amount of hair, makeup, and style inspiration with celebrities wearing tribal prints and chunky belts, face jewels, and braided hair.
+Messy or neat braided hairstyles replace flower crowns and other headpieces.
 Celebrities like Kylie Jenner, Devon Windsor, and Chiara Ferragni rocked gorgeous French braids while Alessandra Ambrosio wore her hair down with a single classic three-strand braid.

 The Katniss Braid

 One of the most popular braids at the moment is the Katniss Everdeen Arena Hunger Games braid.
 Hairstylist Kaley Melissa has a tutorial filled with helpful tips on how to create the look at home.